hasnaa38/todo-app/README.md

 * Whether or not to show completed items

 Also, the users choices will be saved in Local Storage.
 So each time they will re-visit the page, their choices will still be there.

+## Phase 3 [ Lab 33 ] - Context API - Behaviors

+In this phase, we'll be extending the functionality of the application by requiring users to login to view items and also restrict access based on the user's role.

+The login is done using an auth context.

+We have the following RBAC rules:

+* Logged In Users with `read` permissions can see the summary/count.
+* Logged In Users with `read` permissions can see the list of To Do Items.
+* Logged In Users with `update` permissions can click the records to mark them as complete.
+* Logged In Users with `create` permissions can create new items.
+* Logged In Users with `delete` permissions can delete items.